 “Just like a family the leaders set the tone and impact strongly

 on the group dynamics and productivity.”

-The rest is history I went on to become a Certified Transactional Analyst.
+The rest is history and in 2006 I went on to become a Certified Transactional Analyst.
 In 2013, after a further 7 years training and supervision, I qualified as a teaching and supervising transactional analyst (known as TSTA) in the organisational field.
 I continued my consulting work and private supervision/coaching practice across New Zealand and Australia during this time.

 How has TA helped you personally?